Evefy/CitySlicker/README.md

 <<<<<<< HEAD
 # Evefy
-gweb Team project
+yweb Team project
-An applcation that challenges your knowledge of the city you live in.
+An application that challenges your knowledge of the city you live in.
 =======
 # CitySlicker
 An app to measure your city-knowledge.
 How well do you know your city?